thomasfjen/enderwire_nonpro/README.md

   does not hit the bottom of the extrusion.
 - Modified Skirt to hold PSU, added Parts when using original PSU.
 - Modified Rear Grill to have some room (a few Millimeters) for belt tightening.
-- Located of Pi to the front.
+- Located Pi to the front (there less room because of the vertical stepper).
-- Connected front idler mount to frame.
+- Connected front idler mount to grill.
-- There is no belt tensioner, use the rear motor mount to tension the belt (Same as Switchwire)
+- There is no belt tensioner, use the rear motor mount to tension the belt (same procedure as Switchwire)

 Use these STL-Files for the Y-Axis: https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Gizzle/ender-3_(pro)_switchwire/STL/Y-ASSEMBLY